symmetrically/symmetrically/README.md

 - 🔭  I’m currently working as a Sr Elixir Architect at Lhotse Analytics GMBH [website]!
 - 🌱  I’m currently learning Machine Learning, AI and NLP.
-- 🥅  2020 Goals: Prepare and clear CKAD (Certified Kubernetes Application Developer) certification
+- 🥅  2021 Goals: Finding new friends and start a new different chapter in my personal life.
-- ⚡  Fun fact: I have over 17000 Upwork hours with 100% client satisfaction
+- ⚡  Fun fact: I have over 17000 Upwork hours with 100% client satisfaction.
+- 📕 Finished: The Promised Land by Barak Obama. ( https://www.amazon.com/Promised-Land-Barack-Obama/dp/1524763160 )
+- 📖 Current: The Subtle Art of Not Giving a F*ck by Mark Manson ( https://www.amazon.com/Subtle-Art-Not-Giving-Counterintuitive/dp/0062457713 )

 ### Connect with me: